Fighting for the future of freshwater in Canterbury

 Freshwater is the most precious resource we have.

-Freshwater in Canterbury is currently regulated under the Canterbury Land and Water Regional Plan (CLWRP) under the Resource Management Act (RMA).
-In 2013 the Canterbury Regional Council introduced new nutrient management rules for farming across the region.
-As part of these, the plan (the CLWRP) introduced a new rule which allowed the resulting nitrogen pollution of freshwater.
+Freshwater in Canterbury is currently regulated under the Canterbury Land and Water Regional Plan under the Resource Management Act (RMA).
+In 2013 the Canterbury Regional Council (ECan) introduced new nutrient management rules for farming across the region, which included a new rule allowing resulting nitrogen pollution of freshwater.

-To have fulfilled their obligations under section 70, Environment Canterbury needed to be satisfied that significant adverse effects on aquatic life are not likely to arise.
-Our case is that Environment Canterbury (ECan) failed to do this, hence we are arguing that the pollution rule is unlawful.
+To have fulfilled their obligations under section 70, ECan should have been satisfied that significant adverse effects on aquatic life are not likely to arise.

 Why did we take this case?